pedscoffee/present/README.md

 - **Auto-copy and manual copy** — copy the full note, individual problem blocks, or extra pipeline step outputs.
 - **Copy dropdown** — lists each problem block for targeted copying without scrolling.
 - **Local settings** — prompts, boilerplate, models, terminology, macros, templates, and pipeline steps persist in `localStorage` with automatic migration from previous settings versions.
+- **Settings import/export** — export your settings as a JSON file to share or backup, and import settings from a previously exported file.
 - **Installable PWA** — app shell, dependencies, and fetched model assets are cached for offline local use after first load.
 - **Static deployment** — no backend, no database, no account system, and no cloud AI API.